huang-sh/scmcp/README.md

 ## 🎬 Demo

-A demo showing scRNA-Seq cell cluster analysis in a AI client Cherry Studio using natural language based on scanpy-mcp
+A demo showing scRNA-Seq cell cluster analysis in a AI client Cherry Studio using natural language based on scmcp

 https://github.com/user-attachments/assets/93a8fcd8-aa38-4875-a147-a5eeff22a559